-The job entry subsystem 3 (JES3) reads a job into the system, satisfies the requirements requested on JCL and JES3 statements, optionally preschedules JES3 supported devices, selects the job for execution, and controls the processing of SYSOUT data sets.
-JES3 automatically performs most of these services, but by coding JCL and JES3 parameters you can influence how these services are performed.
+JES3 reads a job into the system, satisfies the requirements requested on JCL and JES3 statements, optionally preschedules JES3 supported devices, selects the job for execution, and controls the processing of SYSOUT data sets.
+JES3 automatically performs most of these services.
+JES3 networking allows you to transmit selected jobs and system output (SYSOUT) data sets to another system in the network that can be a JES2 system, a VM/370 system, or another JES3 system.
+Using JES3 networking, jobs can execute at the originating node (a node comprises a JES3 global processor and all of its local processors) or at another node within the network.
+By coding JCL and JES3 parameters you can influence how these services are performed.
 For example, JES3 schedules a job for execution but you can customize how and when the job is processed by coding one or more of the parameters on the JES3 MAIN statement.
 The MAIN SYSTEM parameter is used to direct a job to a specific processor in a loosely-coupled multiprocessing environment and the MAIN SETUP parameter is used to modify JES3 device selection algorithms.
 In a loosely-coupled multiprocessing system, processors are connected by channel-to-channel adapters that pass information to the JES3 system operating on each processor.
 Shared direct access devices, which are read by the global and local processors, contain JES3 and system control blocks, and user data.
 One processor, the global, controls job selection for all processors in the system.
-The other processors are local processors and/or MVT or VS2/1 systems that are configured as ASP main processors.
-For the ASP main processors, SYSIN and SYSOUT processing is done through the channel-to-channel adapters.
+Other processors are called local processors.